CPAP Care During COVID-19 Pandemic: Cleaning Your Devices

 Even if your travel plans are limited to excursing from your home to a family member's home, any overnight stay is obviously that much more complicated when you are forced to carry bulky equipment.

-Backpacks for CPAP machines are also widely sold and can easily fit certain cleaning systems well.
+Backpacks for CPAP medical equipment are also widely sold and can easily fit certain cleaning systems well.

 Virtuclean — portability